appcircleio/appcircle-docusaurus/docs/distribute/resigning-binaries.md

 import Screenshot from '@site/src/components/Screenshot';
 import NarrowImage from '@site/src/components/NarrowImage';

-# Resigning
+# Re-signing

-Resigning is the process of modifying an existing binary with a new signing certificate or keystore, which is required when an application needs to be published under a different developer account or when updating an existing application.
+Re-signing is the process of modifying an existing binary with a new signing certificate or keystore, which is required when an application needs to be published under a different developer account or when updating an existing application.
 It involves removing the original signature and replacing it with a new one.

-## Resigning iOS Binaries
+## Re-signing iOS Binaries

 To sign an iOS binary, you need a valid certificate and provisioning profile.
 Appcircle supports both IPA and xcarchive files.
 The process of signing an iOS binary involves selecting the correct certificate and provisioning profile and specifying the bundle identifier and version number.
 Once these details are entered, Appcircle will generate a new signed binary with the updated information.

-### iOS Resign Process
+### iOS Re-sign Process

 1. Select the binary.